 - Minor: Backward-compatible new features (e.g., 1.1.0)

-- Major: Any kind of changes that are not backward-compatible (e.g., 2.0.0)
+- Major: Any kind of changes that are not backward-compatible, and can include breaking changes (e.g., 2.0.0)

 If developers want to use new backward-compatible features, they might need to do some setup or integration, but minor releases should not require work to use out-of-the-box.
 In comparison, any kind of breaking changes, no matter whether it is a bug fix or a new feature, could require a large amount of work for integrating developers.

-How semantic versioning of TinyMCE helps you
+How Semantic Versioning of TinyMCE helps you

-- Enterprise releases, since they use TinyMCE’s versioning, will only contain premium plugin releases of the same kind or lesser
+- Enterprise releases, since they use TinyMCE’s versioning, will only contain Premium plugin releases of the same kind or lesser

 The last point is perhaps the most important for Enterprise customers to understand.
 To explain it in more detail:

-- A patch release of Enterprise (e.g., 5.0.1) can only contain patch releases of TinyMCE and any premium plugins
+- A patch release of Enterprise (e.g., 5.0.1) can only contain patch releases of TinyMCE and any Premium plugins

-- A minor release of Enterprise (e.g., 5.1.0) will contain a minor release of TinyMCE and only patch or minor releases of any premium plugins
+- A minor release of Enterprise (e.g., 5.1.0) will contain a minor release of TinyMCE and only patch or minor releases of any Premium plugins

-- A major release of Enterprise (e.g., 6.0.0) will contain a major release of TinyMCE and patch, minor or major releases of any premium plugins
+- A major release of Enterprise (e.g., 6.0.0) will contain a major release of TinyMCE and patch, minor or major releases of any Premium plugins

-Releases that only contain bug fixes require less post-development work from the various other teams in Tiny, so we will be able to release them quickly.
-However, it may slow down major and minor releases for premium plugins, since they can only go out in major or minor versions of TinyMCE.
+Releases that only contain bug fixes require less post-development work from the various other teams in Tiny, so they’re able to be released quicker.
+However, it may slow down major and minor releases for Premium plugins, since they can only go out in major or minor versions of TinyMCE.